 - keeping members abreast of changes in technology, PEG legislation and potential threats

 MI NATOA continually monitors issues surrounding DAS and small cells in the rights of way and how that may or may not impact METRO act permits and PA 480.

 MI NATOA is working with you and state-wide municipal organizations to educate your community and others regarding the serious threats to revenue, and therefore your PEG facilities and services, posed by FCC rulings, legislation, and trends in viewership.

 With a MI NATOA membership, you receive important Michigan legislative information and Michigan Uniform Video Service and compliance information that could affect your municipality’s rights of way and video service agreements.
 Your membership provides opportunities for professional networking to help strengthen Michigan legislation for community channels and municipal funding.

 Please contribute to the Public Education Campaign to preserve these valuable resources.
-Your Public Education dollars are matched dollar-for-dollar by a public education foundation grant.
 Working together, we can be better prepared in the effort to secure the future.